tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

   * What defines a FinTech company?

     * **Answer:** A FinTech company is a financial services company that seeks to utilize technology to drive more efficient operation, either through backend network infrastructure or consumer engagement.
-Market analysis more broadly categorizes FinTech companies as falling in one of the following groups: infrastructure providers, large technology ecosystems, new entrants/start-ups, and incumbent financial institutions.
+Market analysis more broadly categorizes FinTech companies as falling in one of the following groups: *infrastructure providers*, *large technology ecosystems*, *new entrants/start-ups*, and *incumbent financial institutions*.

   * Why has FinTech become so important?